-We account for revenue in accordance with ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which was adopted on September 1, 2018 using the modified retrospective method (Note 1).
+We account for revenue in accordance with Topic 606, which was adopted on September 1, 2018 using the modified retrospective method (Note 1).
 We earn revenue from contracts with customers primarily through the delivery of our All Access Pass and The Leader in Me subscription offerings, through the delivery of training days and training course materials, and through the licensing of rights to sell our content into geographic locations where the Company does not maintain a direct office.
 We also earn revenues from leasing arrangements that are not accounted for under Topic 606.
 Returns and refunds are generally immaterial, and we do not have any significant warranty obligations.